sai4w/DCE-VR/README.md

 ## 🛠️ Technologies Used

-- **Frontend**: HTML, CSS, JavaScript, and [Frameworks like React or Vue if applicable] for a dynamic, responsive interface.
+- **Frontend**: React, TailwindCss, Shadcn-ui, Typescript and Prisma for a dynamic, responsive interface.
-- **Backend**: [Specify backend framework such as Node.js or Django] for efficient, scalable server-side functions.
+- **Backend**: Express for efficient, scalable server-side functions.
-- **Database**: [Database type, e.g., PostgreSQL, MongoDB] for managing user profiles, item exchanges, and event details.
+- **Database**: Neao Tech a postgresql database and Cloudinary a cloud storage for managing user profiles, item exchanges, and event details.
-- **Deployment**: Hosted on [Platform Name, e.g., Vercel, Railway, AWS].
+- **Deployment**: Hosted on Vercel.

 ## 🧑‍💻 Skills Demonstrated